eryph-org/eryph-api-spec/specification/common/README.csharp.md

-# C# Identity
+# C# Compute

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for eryph identity.
+This is the AutoRest configuration file for eryph compute.

 These settings apply only when `--csharp` is specified on the command line.
 Please also specify `--csharp-src-folder=<path to src directory`.